 FRENCH 2.
-Full Year
+Full Year Course No. 1317

 - 1. Continue to develop proficiency. - 2.
 Continue to apply new structures and vocabulary to authentic situations. - 3.
 Study France and the French speaking world. - 4.
-Demonstrate proficiency in short compositions.
+Demonstrate proficiency in short compositions. - 5.
+Demonstrate written and oral proficiency in the language.

-PREREQUISITE: A placement exam will be administered to incoming students and a recommendation for placement in Level 1 or 2 will be made accordingly.
-OPEN TO: 9-12
+PREREQUISITE: Successful completion of French 1.
+A placement exam will be administered to transfer students and a recommendation for placement in Level 1 or 2 will be made accordingly.

 FRENCH 3.
-Full Year
+Full Year Course No. 1318